JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 >
 {type="warning"}

-Additionally, the `@JsExport` annotation lets you use unsigned primitive types inside external declarations and functions.
+Additionally, you can use unsigned primitive types inside [exported](js-to-kotlin-interop.md#jsexport-annotation) and [external](js-interop.md#external-modifier) declarations.
 You can export functions with unsigned primitives as a return or parameter type and consume external declarations that return unsigned primitives.

 ## Type correspondence